Learn how to set up Multi-Tenancy with Optimize.

 Single Process Engine With Tenant-Identifiers

-Tenant-Identifiers available in the Camunda BPM Engine are automatically imported into Optimize and tenant-based access authorization is enforced based on the configured
+Tenant-Identifiers available in the Camunda Platform Engine are automatically imported into Optimize and tenant-based access authorization is enforced based on the configured

 Tenant Authorizations within the Camunda Platform.
 This means there is no additional setup required for Optimize in order to support this Multi-Tenancy scenario.